30km Course Information

 • Start/Finish Forrest Football Oval, Forrest Victoria

-• 9:40am female only START (the main start at 9:30am)
+• 10:50am female only START (the mixed/main start at 10:45am)

 • NOTE, capable female riders who wish to start in the main 30km group can do so.
 This women’s only start is for those who may be less sure, and happier starting with just females.

-Google video of what you can expect on the Red Carpet with Kate Maffett – CLICK HERE
+Video of what you can expect on the Red Carpet with Kate Maffett – CLICK HERE >>

-Once leaving the Footy Ground, its into the Yaugher Forest – an extensive network of MTB single track but your 30km route will be very clearly marked so you know where to go.
+Once leaving the Footy Ground, its into the Yaugher Forest – an extensive network of MTB single track with your 30km route will be very clearly marked so you know where to go.
 Keep an eye out for signs that say “30km riders this way”.
 Your loop offers a mix of undulating trails, with the odd steeper section (yes, it’s ok to walk your bike) followed by some rewarding downhill sections through the bush.
 None of the trails are very technical with no large rocks to worry about and just a few log roll overs to test your skills with.

 The main things to remember here are to RELAX and ENJOY the flow of trails and SMILE because you are doing it!